Assmaaa1/CPU-Temperature-Reading/README.md

-# CPU-Temperature-Reading
+# ADC-DRIVER
+ADC DRIVER FOR STM32F411E-DISCO

-This programm allows to Read the temperature of the CPU and dispaly it using UART
+This programm allows to measure the analog sigal applied to pin PA1 through a POT

+The measured value is printed out in the watch terminal while debugging

 A continous automatic conversion is enabled